The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Preliminaries

-\end{conjecture} Recently, Garoufalidis and Yoon proved the following result. \begin{theorem}[\cite{GY}] The 1-loop conjecture holds for all two-bridge knots. \end{theorem} In Proposition \ref{Hesstotor}, we will show that the 1-loop invariant naturally shows up in the asymptotic expansion formula of the partition functions of the Teichm\"{u}ller TQFT invariants.
+\end{conjecture} Recently, Garoufalidis and Yoon proved the following result. \begin{theorem}[\cite{GY}] The 1-loop conjecture holds for all hyperbolic two-bridge knot complements with the discrete faithful representation associated to the complete hyperbolic structure. \end{theorem} In Proposition \ref{Hesstotor}, we will show that the 1-loop invariant naturally shows up in the asymptotic expansion formula of the partition functions of the Teichm\"{u}ller TQFT invariants.